 All: Black and White for eyes and details

-Mixing in the colours by hand sucked!!
-But we couldn’t make a big batch of one colour, so it had to work.
-Mixing by hand allowed me to adjust the colours accordingly.
-I feel I remained true to their natural colours for the most part!
+Mixing in the colors by hand sucked!!
+But we couldn't make a big batch of one color, so it had to work.
+Mixing by hand allowed me to adjust the colors accordingly.
+I feel I remained true to their natural colors for the most part!